Galvanized Napkin Ring

 The problem with the charger is that while its INTENDED use is to go UNDER a plate (as the base of a place setting, for decorative purposes), the very nature of it looking like a plate lends it to possible misuse as a plate or serving platter that people might use to put food directly on for serving.

-- Galvanized item often test positive with a reactive agent test – (indicating the lead could potentially wear off onto any food placed on the surface of the charger.)
+- Galvanized items often test positive with a reactive agent test — (indicating the Lead could potentially wear off onto any food placed on the surface of the charger).

-As soon as someone chips in enough so that I can purchase the charger, I will order one shipped to me and test that as well to confirm the levels.
+As soon as someone chips in enough so I can purchase one of these chargers, I will order one shipped to me and test that as well to confirm the levels.

 Please let me know if you have any questions.